Judson University General Education Framework

 In order to focus the institution’s efforts to equip students to be “fully developed, responsible persons who glorify God in their personal relationships, their work, and their citizenship” three inter-dependent areas of development have been identified.
 These three areas and the attendant descriptors represent Judson’s aspirations for students and the characteristics that the general education program will strive to develop in them.

 Judson’s general education curriculum – building on students’ prior educational experiences – will provide the foundation for the scholarly life.
-It will expose the student to the major ways of looking at and understanding the world [natural sciences, mathematics, history, social sciences, biblical studies, theology, literature, art, and music], as well as giving them opportunity to develop foundational academic and life skills in a liberal arts context.
+It will expose the student to the major ways of looking at and understanding the world [natural sciences, mathematics, history, social sciences, biblical studies, theology, literature, art, and music], as well as giving them opportunities to develop foundational academic and life skills in a liberal arts context.

 In the area of scholarship, the Judson graduate should be able to…